edgio-docs/edgio-docs/src/guides/v7/performance/cdn_as_code/edgio_config.md

 <Callout type="important">

-Unexpected behavior may occur if the cloud runtime is set to a version different than the Node.js version your project is built with.
-For example, if `cloudRuntime` is set to `nodejs16.x` but the project is bundled with Node.js 18, the project will be built with Node.js 18, but executed in a Node.js 16 environment.
-To avoid this, set `cloudRuntime` to the same version as the Node.js version your project is built with.
+Mismatch between the cloud runtime and the Node.js version used for bundling your project can lead to unexpected behavior.
+For example, if `cloudRuntime` is set to `nodejs16.x` while the project is bundled with Node.js 18, the project will build with Node.js 18 but run in a Node.js 16 environment.
+Ensure `cloudRuntime` aligns with the Node.js version used in your project to prevent such issues.

 </Callout>